 That’s what we all do when we can’t make headway on our own.
 Some people have more serious sexual problems in their marriage.
 Some have wildly different sex drives.
 Some have health matters to contend with.

 Other people have deeper personal or relationship issues going on, or have for some reason lost the motivation to pleasure each other in that way.
 The list goes on and there are resources, including my services and crash courses, that can help you move past those bigger problems.

 But there isn’t always a bigger problem.
 Sometimes, spouses simply let sex slip off the radar as other things – kids, work, chores, whatever – fill the skies.
 They may learn to live without it.
 They may suffer in silence or they may start to complain about it.
 They may (mistakenly) assume that their spouse hasn’t noticed or doesn’t really care.
 They may make excuses or blame their spouse.
 They may pout.
 They may strike up a “friendship” with someone else and take those first steps toward betrayal.

 Their lack of sexual intimacy will chip away at their romantic friendship and their family life.
 It is likely that they will start to interact more like roommates and less like loving spouses.
 They may become more abrupt or apathetic.
 They may feel less motivated to do the “little things” that help each other through life and make each other happy.

-After all, sex is a motivator.
 It’s a good motivator, too.
 When we’re enjoying a healthy, happy sex life with our spouse, we do feel more loving toward them.
 That’s the nature of a romantic partnership.
 It’s part emotional, part sexual.
 That’s what distinguishes it from the other friendships we have in our life.
 In fact, the ability to have regular, meaningful and exclusive sex with someone we love is one reason people get married in the first place.